bennycheung/bennycheung.github.io/_posts/2018-12-11-preparing-geospatial-data-in-postgis.md

 ## Outlines
 In this article, you can expect to begin with the concepts of geospatial data.
-As always the concepts is supplimented by practical experimentations.
+As always the concepts are supplimented by practical experimentations.
 Using Docker to quickly spin up a PostGIS instance, you can load the OpenStreetMap (OSM) data into the database.
 Subsequently, using QGIS to connect with this PostGIS instance, the spatial data can be analyzed and visualized interactively.
 By the end, you are equipped with a firm perspective of how to prepare geospatial data for the future geospatial analysis.